Giorgi/DuckDB.NET/README.md

 ![Project Icon](Logo.jpg "GraphQLinq Project Icon")

-Note: The library is in very early stage and contributions are more than wellcome.
+Note: The library is in early stage and contributions are more than wellcome.

 ## Usage